lbeckman314/liambeckman.com/code/matrix/index.md

 If you have a propensity against git, check out [the alternative installation](./#alternative-installation).
 In which case [`wget`](https://www.gnu.org/software/wget/) or [`curl`](https://curl.haxx.se/) can be helpful for downloading the necessary files. [`gpg`](https://gnupg.org/) and [`sha256sum`](https://linux.die.net/man/1/sha256sum) can be used to verify the integrity of the files.

-If you are running Windows, the above utilities will be packaged in any of the following: [babun](https://babun.github.io/), [cmder](http://cmder.net/), or [Linux Subsytem for Windows](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
+If you are running Windows, the above utilities will be packaged in any of the following: [babun](https://babun.github.io/), [cmder](http://cmder.net/), or [Linux Subsystem for Windows](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
 Take your pick! : )

 The above utilities should be installed (or readily available) if you are running a Unix derivative (such as Linux, macOS, or any of the BSD's).